Efficient Entanglement Purification Circuit Design for Dual-Species Atom Arrays: Introduction

-Rydberg atom arrays are known to have slower gate operations compared to other quantum computing platforms and mid-circuit atom losses from traps.
+Rydberg atom arrays typically have slower gate operations compared to most quantum computing platforms (except for trapped-ion platforms) and mid-circuit atom losses from traps.
 However, by leveraging the unique advantages of dual-species systems, we may create a compact quantum circuit based on global control, which is feasible and favorable in most experiments.
 For single-species platforms, it has been demonstrated that the constraint of global control still allows flexibility in quantum simulation~\cite{hu2025}.
 Therefore, we expect that a more efficient quantum circuit for practical tasks can be implemented when we have additional species of atoms.

 In this work, we focus on implementing EPPs within dual-species Rydberg atom arrays.
 We design protocols using a low-overhead set of convenient operations to ensure efficient atom manipulation.
 Within this constrained architecture, we propose a circuit compilation scheme for EPPs based on arbitrary stabilizer codes, generalizing the original approach by Bennett et al.~\cite{bennett_1996_PRL}.
 Through detailed numerical simulations of noisy circuits, we demonstrate the robustness of the generalized circuit in terms of purification performance.
 Additionally, we discuss distillation rates and circuit optimizations.
 Our study provides clear guidance for practical implementations of entanglement purification on dual-species Rydberg platforms, paving the way for robust and scalable quantum networking and fault-tolerant quantum computing under experimentally realistic conditions.